0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

 ## Issue a new credential to attest to the ID Holder's event attendance
 A trusted entity, for instance, a private institution will now play the role of an issuer.
 It will be possible for creating the credential and send it to the ID Holder.
 We are using a testing environment to manage credentials: [https://issuer-ui.polygonid.me](https://issuer-ui.polygonid.me).
 This is the place where the trusted entity can create credentials, schemas and generate connections.
-However, before we actually issue a credential using the Issuer node, we need to create a schema for that credential, which basically is the set of JSON files that gather all the attributes of that specific credential.
+However, before you actually issue a credential using the Issuer node, you need to create a schema for that credential, which basically is the set of JSON files that gather all the attributes of that specific credential.

 !!!note
     To learn how to set up your own issuer environment by deploying an issuer node, visit the [Issuer section in the documentation](./issuer/issuer-overview.md).